DataFire/Integrations/integrations/generated/azure_logic/README.md

 *Output schema unknown*

 ### WorkflowTriggers_ListCallbackUrl
-Gets the callback URL for a workflow trigger.
+Get the callback URL for a workflow trigger.

 ```js